agperson/zabbix-hipchat-alerts/README.md

 severity: "{TRIGGER.SEVERITY}"
 ```

-(This format is inspired by PagerDuty's ouput format, slightly adjusted to be valid YAML.)
 5. Finally, in the "Operations" tab, setup an operation that sends a message to the user you have setup with the HipChat media, and choose "HipChat" from the "Send only to" dropdown.

-Be sure to configure an appropriate config.yaml file (an example is provided) with your generated token and other information, then you will get nice color-coded messages in your chat room when Zabbix actions are fired.
+Be sure to configure an appropriate `config.yaml` file (an example is provided) with your generated token and other information, then you will get nice color-coded messages in your chat room when Zabbix actions are fired.